stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/52_transactional_setting.md

 representable by the Views.
 However, setting and notification of the individual attributes may still be needed for specific use cases.

-What is needed is to trigger notification when all set operations have been performed
+The desired goal is to trigger notification only when all set operations have been performed

 1. Set A silently